hannorein/rebound/README.md

   This example is using the following modules:
   `gravity_direct.c`
   `boundaries_open.c`
-  `integrator_radau15.c`
+  `integrator_ias15.c`
   `collisions_none.c`

   This example applies dissipative forces to two bodies orbiting a central object.
 The forces are specified in terms of damping timescales for the semi-major axis and eccentricity.
-This mimics planetary micration in a proto- stellar disc.
+This mimics planetary micration in a protostellar disc.
   The example reproduces the study of Lee & Peale (2002) on the formation of the planetary system GJ876.
 For a comparison, see figure 4 in their paper.
-  The RADAU15 integrator is used because the forces are velocity dependent.
+The IAS15 integrator is used because the forces are velocity dependent.
   Special thanks goes to Willy Kley for helping me to implement the damping terms as actual forces.